Director: Glenn Treisman, M.D., Ph.D.

-The Pain Treatment Program (PTP) draws on the multidisciplinary expertise of various specialties for coordinated, multi-departmental consultations, including physical medicine and rehabilitation, orthopedic surgery, internal medicine, neurology, neurosurgery, anesthesiology, gynecology, oral surgery and dental medicine.
-The unit is staffed by physicians, nurses, social workers, nurse practitioners, physical therapists and other specialists who are trained in the evaluation and treatment of chronic pain.
+The Pain Treatment Program draws on the multidisciplinary expertise of various specialties for coordinated, multi-departmental consultations as deemed appropriate by the treatment team.
+The unit where you will be staying is staffed by psychiatrists, resident psychiatrists, nurses, social workers, nurse practitioners and physical therapists who are trained in the evaluation and treatment of chronic pain.

-• Agreeable to admission for the purpose of rehabilitation including a signed Admissions Agreement
+- Agreeable to admission to a secure mental health unit for the purpose of rehabilitation including a signed Admissions Agreement

-• Pre-authorized for admission by health insurance (if applicable)
+- Authorized for admission by health insurance (if applicable) on the day of admission

 Full evaluation and clarification of diagnoses by our interdisciplinary team

-- Comprehensive evaluation, including interdisciplinary consults (if needed)
+- Comprehensive evaluation of previous treatment, including interdisciplinary consults (if needed)

 - Review of patient records